m4ttsch/omscs-notes-notes/operating-systems/midterm-exam-review-questions.md

 * Expensive cost of frequent user/kernel crossing

 ## What are the differences between processes and threads?
 What happens on a process vs. thread context switch?
-A process is defined by two main components: it’s virtual address mapping, and it’s execution context.
+A process is defined by two main components: it's virtual address mapping, and it's execution context.
 The virtual address mapping contains the code of the program, any data that the program is initialized with, and the heap.
-The execution context contains the stack and CPU registers associated with the process’s execution.
+The execution context contains the stack and CPU registers associated with the process's execution.

 Different processes will have different virtual address mappings and different execution contexts, all represented by the process control block.
 Different threads will exist within the same process, so they will share the virtual address mapping of the process.
 Only the execution context will be different.
 As a result, a multiprocess application will require a much larger memory footprint than a multithreaded application.